Kenncobby/Tableau-Store-Sales-Dashboard/Project Description.md

-Tableau Project User Story | Sales and Customer Dashboards
+Tableau Project User Story | Sales and Customer Dashboards.

 ## Introduction
 This user story outlines the specifications for building two dashboards using Tableau to help stakeholders, including sales managers and executives, analyze sales performance and customers.